Keshav25-2002/CreditCard_Defaults_Analysis/README.md

 # CreditCard_Defaults_Analysis
-This project is used to probability of default customers.
+This project is used to find the customers who are most likely to default on credit card payments.